Kluvens/Microeconomics/Terminologies.md

 The pink areas are deadweight losses.

+The total surplus under the tariff will be lower relative to free trade.

 ## Deadweight Loss
 It is a cost to society created by market inefficiently, which occurs when supply and demand are out of equilibrium.